Josey Jewell

-Josey Jewell (born December 25, 1994) is an American football linebacker for the Denver Broncos of the National Football League (NFL).
-He played college football at Iowa.
+Josey Jewell (born December 25, 1994) is an American professional football linebacker.
+He played college football for the Iowa Hawkeyes, where he was a unanimous All-American and a three-time All-Big Ten selection.
+He was selected by the Denver Broncos in the 2018 NFL draft.
+He has also played for the Carolina Panthers.

-Early years
+Early life

 Jewell attended Decorah High School in Decorah, Iowa, where he played high school football as a linebacker and running back.
 Jewell helped his team appear in back-to-back 3A State Title Games, defeating Sioux City Bishop Heelan by a score of 49–21 in the 2012 game.
 His senior year, he finished the season with 1314 rushing yards, 21 rushing touchdowns, and 81 total tackles.
 Josey Jewell was rated as a two-star prospect by 247Sports with a composite score of .7783.
 He committed to the University of Iowa to play college football.

 College career

 After redshirting his first year at Iowa in 2013, Jewell played in 11 games and made four starts in 2014.
 He finished the season with 51 tackles and one sack.
 As a sophomore in 2015, he started all 14 games and led the team with 126 tackles, three sacks, and four interceptions.
 As a junior in 2016, Jewell started all 13 games and again led the team with 124 tackles with 1.5 sacks.
 He was second-team All-Big Ten for the second straight season, and a finalist for the Butkus Award.
-As a senior in 2017, he won the Jack Lambert Award, was a finalist for the Bronko Nagurski Trophy, and was named the Big Ten Defensive Player of the Year after leading the Big Ten with 125 tackles.
+As a senior in 2017, Jewell was named a unanimous All-American.
+He also won the Jack Lambert Award, was a finalist for the Bronko Nagurski Trophy, and was named the Big Ten Defensive Player of the Year after leading the Big Ten with 125 tackles.